This article will help you install Provider Connectivity Assurance.

 - 10259/TCP

-The Admin Console uses port 30000/TCP by default.
+By default, the Admin Console uses port 30000/TCP.

 Ports Required for Bidirectional Communication Between Nodes

-For single-node installations, ensure that there are no other processes using these ports.
+Note: For multi-node installations, create firewall openings between nodes for these ports.
+For single-node installations, ensure that no other processes using these ports.
 Although there is no communication between nodes in single-node installations, these ports are still required.

 - 2380/TCP